Substra/substra-documentation/docs/source/substrafl_doc/substrafl_overview.rst

 Round
 ^^^^^
 Each round represents one iteration of the training loop in the federated setting.
-For example, in a centralized federated learning strategy, a round consist of:
+For example, in a centralized federated learning strategy, a round consists of:

-* Initialize the same model (architecture and initial weights) on each training organization.
+* Initializing the same model (architecture and initial weights) on each training organization.
 * Each training organization locally trains the model on its own data and calculates the weight updates to send to the aggregator (and sometimes other statistics depending on the strategy).
 * The training organizations send the weight updates to the aggregator organization.
 * The weight updates are aggregated by the aggregator organization.
-* The aggregated organization send the aggregated updates to the training organizations.
+* The aggregated organization sends the aggregated updates to the training organizations.
 * The training organizations update their model with the aggregated updates.

 Centralized strategy - workflow